Installation Guide

 Additional datasets

 MDAnalysisData is an additional package with datasets that can be used in example tutorials.
-You can install it with conda
+You can install it with mamba / conda or pip:

 # conda